qbitroot/getxkb/README.md

 ## Installation

-First, install `libx11-dev` with your package manager.
-For example, `sudo apt install libx11-dev`
+First, install `libx11-dev` and `libxkbfile-dev` with your package manager.
+For example, `sudo apt install libx11-dev libxkbfile-dev`

 Then clone this repository: `git clone https://github.com/qbitroot/getxkb`